-“This is an amazing, amazing opportunity,” said Kristen Kilbashian, M.S., a pre-college academic advisor for UVM Continuing and Distance Education, “A lot of times the students are taking classes to fulfill high school requirements, so if they’re trying to meet one of their English requirements in high school or their history requirement, they’ll take both through us, so they’re doing a kind of double-dip, they’re fulfilling a high school requirement while also building their college portfolio.”
+“This is an amazing, amazing opportunity,” said Kristen Kilbashian, M.S., a pre-college academic advisor for UVM Professional and Continuing Education, “A lot of times the students are taking classes to fulfill high school requirements, so if they’re trying to meet one of their English requirements in high school or their history requirement, they’ll take both through us, so they’re doing a kind of double-dip, they’re fulfilling a high school requirement while also building their college portfolio.”

 Vermont Dual Enrollment Fast Facts: